camunda/camunda-docs-manual/content/update/minor/710-to-711/_index.md

 ```

 You can also inspect the `DbIdentityServiceProvider` to see how the new return type is handled in the default implementation.

+# Exception Handling in Processes

+The semantics of existing processes might change.
+Now [BpmnErrors can be thrown from listeners]({{< ref "/user-guide/process-engine/delegation-code.md#throw-bpmn-errors-from-listeners" >}}) and could be caught by existing error start or error boundary events.
+If no error boundary/start event is found on the scope, the execution is ended.